rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/callbacks.rst

 ThresholdStopping
 -----------------
-IT stop the optimization if the current metric is greater or equals than the define threshold.
+It stops the optimization if the current metric is greater or equals than the define threshold.

 For example, if we want to stop the optimization